Skip to main content

 The Nature Futures Framework (IPBES) — six illustrative narratives representing diverse visions of desirable futures for nature and people.
 References: Duran et al., Sustainability Science (2023); Kim et al., Global Environmental Change (2023).

-Sanctuary — Nature valued for its intrinsic worth, with large areas set aside for nature to exist undisturbed.
+Large areas set aside for nature to exist undisturbed.

 GLOBAIA is exploring integrative narratives inspired by the Nature Futures Framework — seeking to hold these diverse visions in productive dialogue rather than collapsing them into a single endpoint.